mdn/content/files/en-us/web/api/performanceresourcetiming/deliverytype/index.md

 {{APIRef("Performance API")}}

 The **`deliveryType`** read-only property is a string representing web platform feature that exposes information about how the resource was delivered.
-For example, resources which were delivered from the cache (currently exposed through transferSize) and navigations which were prefetched by the previous page are useful to identify.
+For example, resources which were delivered from the cache.

 ## Value